Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Case Studies

 \subsection{Simulation Setup and Flexibility Cost Coefficients}

 Numerical simulations are carried out on a modified IEEE-33 node system \cite{wen2023improved} with $T=24$ and $\Delta_T=1$ hour.
-An aggregator, equipped with 20 EVs, 40 HPs, and 1 BESS, is located at each node in the distribution system, except for the root node.
+There are 32 aggregators distributed at each node except for the root node in the distribution system, each equipped with 20 EVs, 40 HPs, and 1 BESS.
 Parameters of EVs and BESS are taken from \cite{wen2022aggregate}, while the data of HPs and corresponding buildings come from Z\"urich, Switzerland.
-The aggregated flexibility model \eqref{eq:agg_flex} is specified as an inner approximated power-energy boundary model \cite{wen2023improved}, ensuring that the aggregated power profile can be feasibly disaggregated to each DER.
+The aggregated flexibility model \eqref{eq:agg_flex} is specified as an inner approximated power-energy boundary model \cite{wen2023improved} (with $4T-2$ constraints per aggregator), ensuring that the aggregated power profile can be feasibly disaggregated to each DER.

-The compensation for the unsatisfied charging demand of each EV is set to 0.02 EUR/kWh at its departure time and to 0.01 EUR/kWh at 23:00.
-For BESSs, we set two intermediate balancing times of 8:00 and 16:00, at which the compensations for the positive and negative energy imbalances are 0.004 EUR/kWh and 0.008 EUR/kWh, respectively; and we use a hard constraint to ensure that a BESS's energy finally returns to the initial value.
-For HPs, compensations are set to 0.01\(\cdot \frac{H}{\eta}\) EUR/°C for downward temperature adjustment ranges and 0.004\( \cdot \frac{H}{\eta}\) EUR/°C for upward ranges in each time slot.
+The compensation for the unsatisfied charging demand of each EV is set to 0.024 EUR/kWh at its departure time and 0.012 EUR/kWh at 23:00.
+For BESSs, we set two intermediate balancing times of 8:00 and 16:00, at which the compensations for the positive and negative energy imbalances are 0.01 EUR/kWh and 0.02 EUR/kWh, respectively; and we use a hard constraint to ensure that a BESS's energy finally returns to the initial value.
+For HPs, compensations are set to 0.006\(\cdot \frac{H\Delta_T}{\eta(1-\alpha)}\) EUR/°C for downward temperature adjustment ranges and 0.002\(\cdot \frac{H\Delta_T}{\eta(1-\alpha)}\) EUR/°C for upward ranges in each time slot.\footnote{For the buildings in Z\"urich, this setting generates average compensations of 0.015 EUR/(°C$\cdot$100m$^2 \cdot$h) for positive adjustment ranges, respectively.
+The two numbers mean that for a building with an energy reference area (typically the floor area multiplied by the number of floors) of 100 m$^2$, a negative temperature adjustment range of 1 °C in one hour is compensated with 0.015 EUR, and a positive temperature adjustment range of 1 °C in one hour is compensated with 0.005 EUR.}

 Based on these settings and the estimation method described in Section III, cost coefficients for the energy adjustment ranges, \(\hat{\mathbf{c}}_\text{e}\) and \(\check{\mathbf{c}}_\text{e}\), of an aggregator are shown in Fig. \ref{fig:agg_energy_price_coef}, while cost coefficients for power adjustment ranges, \(\hat{\mathbf{c}}_\text{p}\) and \(\check{\mathbf{c}}_\text{p}\), are zero.
 In this figure, \(\check{\mathbf{c}}_\text{e}\) is larger than \(\hat{\mathbf{c}}_\text{e}\), reflecting that energy losses cause more inconvenience to DER users than energy surplus.
 The observed peaks in \(\check{\mathbf{c}}_\text{e}\), i.e., 8:00, 16:00, and 23:00, are due to compensations for EVs' unsatisfied charging demands and the BESS's energy imbalances.